Low fee therapy based on need available now!

 LCPC, SEP

-Zack is a Licensed Clinical Professional Counselor with advanced training in relational psychodynamic psychotherapy, dialectical behavior therapy (DBT), and trauma informed psychotherapy.
+Zack is a Licensed Clinical Professional Counselor with advanced training in relational psychodynamic psychotherapy, somatic psychotherapy and Internal Family Systems.
 He is a certified Somatic Experiencing Practitioner (SEP) and he has completed Level 1 training in Internal Family Systems (IFS) .
 Zack earned his Masters degree in Counseling Psychology from Northwestern University.
 Zack specializes in treating anxiety, depression, PTSD, trauma related issues, self-injury, self-esteem issues, and anger.
 Zack provides psychotherapy to adults, couples and adolescents.

 Call 815-751-1268